-You’ll want to look at Richard Earl’s printed notes from when he lectured the course previously.
+You’ll want to look at Richard Earl’s printed notes from when he lectured the course last year.
 My lectures are to a large extent based on his notes.

 The internet is full of introductions to group theory, such as this very accessible article on NRICH, which motivates the ideas in a nice way and which links with things we’ll see in the next couple of lectures.
 It turns out I sort of wrote one myself on this blog a while back, looking specifically at some modular arithmetic (which we’ll meet later in the course but which you could read up on now in the blog post).
 Obviously Wikipedia has something to say on the subject, and if you want to know a little about the history of group theory then you could look here and here (this latter is based on a lecture given by Peter Neumann).

 By the end of the course, we’ll have covered many although not all of the ideas in this video.
 You can use it to check your grasp of the course as we progress: how many of the jokes do you understand?

 Mattresses on beds need turning every so often, so that they wear evenly.
 What are the symmetries of a mattress?
 I can rotate it by certain amounts about certain axes (and still have a mattress that fits on my bed).
 Check that the symmetries of a mattress form a group (the binary operation here is doing one symmetry then doing another).